Non-perpetual Eternal Inflation and the Emergent de Sitter Swampland Conjecture: Non-attractor phase.

 where $n=0$ corresponds to SR, and $n=-3$ characterizes USR.
-Consequently, the spectral index calculation becomes \cite{Martin:2012pe}: $n_s -1 = 2 (n+3) \textrm{ for } n<-3/2.$
+Consequently, the spectral index calculation becomes \cite{Martin:2012pe}: $n_{\textrm{s}} -1 = 2 (n+3) \textrm{ for } n<-3/2.$

-Given $n_s = 0.9649 \pm 0.0042$, this analysis yields $-3.01956 \lesssim n \lesssim -3.01545$, aligning with observed spectral index values.
-Deviation from exact ultra slow-roll is expected due to quantum fluctuations, so considering the Langevin equation (\ref{eq9}) instead of (\ref{eq18}) is appropriate.
+Given $n_{\textrm{s}} = 0.9649 \pm 0.0042$, this analysis yields $-3.01956 \lesssim n \lesssim -3.01545$, aligning with observed spectral index values.
+Deviation from exact USR is expected due to quantum fluctuations, so considering the Langevin equation (\ref{eq9}) instead of (\ref{eq18}) is appropriate.
 Incorporating this with the eternal inflation condition $P_{\mathcal{R}}>1/\sqrt{2C}$, observational bounds on e-folds (\ref{eq4}) become:

-Hence, for non-perpetual eternal inflation with $C=3$ and $n_s = 0.9649 \pm 0.0042$, bounds on e-folds are $485.65 \lesssim \Delta N \lesssim 617.65.$
+Hence, for non-perpetual eternal inflation with $C=3$ and $n_{\textrm{s}} = 0.9649 \pm 0.0042$, bounds on e-folds are $485.65 \lesssim \Delta N_{\textrm{min}} \lesssim 617.65.$